Abwasserrohr/SKYBLOCK.SK/README.md

 Thanks to the simplicity of Skript, server operators can use pseudocode like code, which is very easy to read and to change without getting in contact with Java.
 Skript is [well documented](http://skriptlang.github.io/Skript/), free and accessible to everyone who can read and write.

 ### Demo servers
-If you're runnung SKYBLOCK.SK, feel free to inform us, then we add your server address into this section.
+If you're running SKYBLOCK.SK, feel free to create a issue to get your server displayed here.
 - join.skyroad.me
   - [Website](https://skyroad.me)
   - [Discord](https://discord.gg/FRuK5BC)